thanushree7102/Community_civic_microservices/README.md

 # Community Civic Microservices

-A microservices-based Community Civic Portal designed to manage citizens and civic complaints through independent services communicating using REST APIs.
+A microservices-based Community Civic Portal designed to manage citizens, civic complaints, and complaint surveys through independent services communicating using REST APIs.

 This project is developed as a group project.
 Each microservice has its own backend, frontend, and database where required.